-William Shaw’s taut thrilller 'Deadland', set in the brooding shadows of Dungeness, and Maggie Gee’s literary crime caper 'Blood', a black comedy set around Margate – the authors talk about Kent as the setting for their work and how they each confront its social divisions, with murderous results.
+William Shaw’s taut thrilller 'The Trawlerman', set in the brooding shadows of Dungeness, and Maggie Gee’s literary eco-fiction set in 2030s Ramsgate – the authors talk about Kent as the setting for their work and how they each confront its social divisions and growing social unrest set against the backdrop of the brooding waters of the Kent coastline.

 Maggie Gee OBE is a novelist and Professor of Creative Writing at Bath Spa University.
-Her many published works include 'Virginia Woolf in Manhattan', 'The Ice People', 'My Cleaner', 'The White Family', shortlisted for the Orange Prize, and a writer’s memoir, 'My Animal Life' (2010).
-Her most recent novel, 'Blood', is set in Kent.
+Her many published works include 'Blood', 'Virginia Woolf in Manhattan', 'The Ice People', 'My Cleaner', 'The White Family', shortlisted for the Orange Prize, and a writer’s memoir, 'My Animal Life' (2010).
 In 2012 she was awarded an OBE for services to literature.